You are here:

 In 1991, EPA published a regulation to control lead and copper in drinking water.
 This regulation is known as the Lead and Copper Rule (also referred to as the LCR).
 Since 1991 the LCR has undergone various revisions, see the Rule History section below.

-Everyone can take part in the reduction of lead and copper in drinking water.
 While the LCR rule applies to water utilities, the Reduction of Lead in Drinking Water Act sets standards for:

 - plumbing fittings,